The UIU Advantage

 Explore Your Program

-See course descriptions for the classes you need for your Agricultural Business degree, as well as any general education requirements.
+See course descriptions for the classes you need for your Marketing degree, as well as any general education requirements.

 Keep up with your academic program’s registration deadlines, session dates, holiday breaks and exam schedules.

-Get the same high-quality Agricultural Business education that you would get from a UIU classroom, at home or in your office.
-Upper Iowa University offers an online agribusiness degree, as well as in-person and distance learning options to meet your educational needs.
+Get the same high-quality marketing education that you would get from a UIU classroom — at home or in your office.
+Upper Iowa University offers a bachelor of Marketing online, as well as in-person and distance learning options to meet your educational needs.

 How to Apply